 - Allows making the first touch with an engaged audience.
-Those users who gave their permission are warm leads, which are easier to get converted and build relationships with.
-This is the way how you can filter your audience.
+Those users who gave their permission are warm leads, which are easier to convert and build relationships with.
+This is how you can filter your audience.

 - Lowers your spending.
 Putting your business in front of everybody takes more time, money, and efforts to sift the leads from the crowd of uninterested people.
 That’s why permission marketing goes hand to hand with targeting.

-- Increases accuracy of your marketing efforts.
-It’s smart to promote sports nutrition to people who go to the gym.
-If you show such products to artists, mechanics, car owners, teachers — chances are that they don’t need sports nutrition at the moment.
+- Increases the accuracy of your marketing efforts.
+It’s smart to promote sports nutrition for people who go to the gym.
+If you show the same products to artists, mechanics, car owners, teachers — chances are that they don’t need sports nutrition products at the moment.
 The principles of permission marketing help you generate leads more accurately.

-- Helps to build loyalty and reputation.
-Asking for permission is a sign of respect to the users, so they will be more likely to trust your brand and stay with you at every stage of their customer journey.
+- It helps to build loyalty and reputation.
+Asking for permission is a sign of respect for the users, so they will be more likely to trust your brand and stay with you at every stage of their customer journey.

 These are two anticipating principles of doing business.

 Interruption marketing is any marketing message that users didn’t ask to receive.
 Among the examples are TV and radio ads, billboards, pop-ups in the browser, and annoying ads on YouTube, which disturb users’ activities.